CMHLP/siren/Telegraph/README.md

     "calcutta": "71",
     "south bengal": "72",
     "north bengal": "73", over a given period of a month.
-For the current configuration it is set to search for the keywords "suicide", "kills self", and "ends life" in different editions of the Telegraph India.
+For the current configuration it is set to search for the keywords that are hard coded.

 The script is divided into several functions: